Read this post in: Dutch

 As a passionate art lover, I regularly hear that art is merely for the elite.
-One has to pay a lot of money for photographs and paintings, the world of galeries is barely explored and, in addition, ‘the layman’ (as they often call themselves) do not understand the art displayed in galeries since they barely offer any context.
+One has to pay a lot of money for photographs and paintings, the world of galeries is barely explored and, in addition, ‘the layman’ (as they often call themselves)?do not understand the art displayed in galeries since they barely offer any context.
 Personally, I find this very sad and totally unnecessary.
 Art should be for everyone.
 Both to enjoy, to watch, but also to own it.

-Fortunately, I’m not the only one with this view and various contemporary cultural agencies are trying to make art accessible to a broader audience.
+Fortunately, I?m not the only one with this view and various contemporary cultural agencies are trying to make art accessible to a broader audience.
 This time I want to discuss one of these institutions: Kunstuitleen Rotterdam located at the Goudsesingel.

 How it all began

-In 1974, the Professional Association of Fine Arts had the idea of publicizing the municipal art.
+In 1974, the Professional Association of Fine Arts had the idea of ??publicizing the municipal art.
 Art had to move among the population instead of staying staticly in one place.
-The idea of art leasing was born.
+The idea of ??art leasing was born.
 Since 1940 a lot of art works were collected and from that moment onwards were stored and displayed in one place.

 The collection has grown considerably and is very versatile: there are about 10,000 objects stored, ranging from painting and sculpture to photography.
 In addition to the existing artist collections, Kunstuitleen Rotterdam is always looking for local talent to provide a good overview of local art history and contemporary developments.

 In addition to exhibiting art, Kunstuitleen Rotterdam is also engaged in cultural entrepreneurship.
 Arts and commerce don’t always have to be contradictory.
-What is wrong with the commercialization of collections?
+What is wrong with the commercialisation of collections?
 Isn’t it good to have multiple parties that can enjoy the beauty in this world?
 I think so.
 Kunstuitleen Rotterdam is responding well to the needs of a large and versatile target group.
 Students are welcome but there is also a market for large companies or art collectors.

-In addition, the Kunstuitleen regularly organizes events, lectures and changes the gallery’s interior quite often.
+In addition, the Kunstuitleen regularly organises events, lectures and changes the gallery’s interior quite often.
 So if you want to borrow a piece of art, you need to be there soon because it may be gone a day later.